-VLANs Displays the IDs of the VLANs to which the port belongs.
-Each VLAN ID ends with "T" if the port is tagged or with "U" if the port is untagged in that VLAN.
+VLANs Displays the IDs of the VLANs to which the port belongs, prefixed by "T" if the port is tagged or "U" if the port is untagged in that VLAN.

 LAG Displays the LAG to which the port belongs, if any.
 If a port belongs to a LAG, it cannot belong to a VLAN.
 However, the LAG to which the port belongs can be configured to belong to a VLAN.